davidbarone/parser-js/README.md

 ## Processing a Tree Using the Visitor Class
 A `Visitor` class is included which allows for an abstract syntax tree to be processed.
 A new visitor is created using:

-`var visitor = new Visitor(initialState)`
+`let visitor = new Visitor(initialState)`

-The `initialState` parameter is a `dynamic` object, providing any initial state to the tree processing function.
+The `initialState` parameter is used to provide any initial state to the tree processing function.
 Visitor handlers are then added.
 A visitor typically processes a portion of the tree:

-`visitor.AddVisitor(ruleName, (visitor, node)=> {...});`
+`visitor.addVisitor(ruleName, (visitor, node)=> {...});`

 The first parameter is the name of the rule which is processed by the handler.
 The second parameter is a function which takes 2 parameters:
 - The `Visitor` class
-- The current node being evaluated
+- The current `Node` object being evaluated
 The body of this function is then free to process the node in any way.

-State can be persisted across handlers by using the `Visitor.State` property.
+State can be persisted across handlers by using the `state` property.

 Visitors do not need to be written for every rule / node type.
 By default if no visitor is found for a node, the default behaviour is for the engine to recursively visit every node property within the parent node.

 ## Debugging
-The `Parser` class exposes a property `LogHandler` which if specified, enables the caller to output logging information related to the parsing algorithm.
+The `Parser` class exposes a property `logHandler` which if specified, enables the caller to output logging information related to the parsing algorithm.

 Additionally, a pretty-print extension method is available to display the abstract syntax tree in a user-friendly format.
 The tree can be displayed for any root node by calling: